Tessa Schlesinger is an ardent minimalist, convinced it is the only way to combat climate change in a world gone mad with consumerism.

 Sustainability is only possible for those items that reproduce themselves fairly quickly — generally plant and animal life.
 Inanimate matter does not reproduce.
 It takes a million years to change dead foliage into oil.
 Once it is gone, it is gone for good.

 Make no mistake, the planet does not need saving.
-You do.
-This plant will go on living long after you are gone.
-It may not have the kind of air that human beings need to survive.
-It may not grow any more food.
-It may no longer comprise the kind of water that human beings need to drink, but the planet will be here.
+We do.
+Our planet will go on living long after we are gone.
+The planet does not need the kind of air that human beings need to survive.
+The planet does not need food to survive.
+The earth does not need fresh water to drink.
+It will be here whether its oceans are filled with sulphuric acid and bug-eyed monster or not.
 The planet does not need saving.
-It is human life and other life that needs saving.
-In order to do that, we need our planet to have the same climate, grow the same food, have the same water, etc. that has been necessary for us for millions of years.
+It is human life and other lifeforms that need saving.
+In order to do that, we need our planet to have the same climate it does now.
+We need to be able to grow the same food, have the same water, etc. that has been necessary for us for millions of years.
+We simply cannot breathe methane, eat arsenic, or drink sea water.

-Why Destroy our World for the Sake of Stuff?
+Why Destroy Our World for the Sake of Stuff, Status, Profit or Power?

-There are several things you can do right now to get us moving in the right direction.
+There are several things we can do right now to get us moving in the right direction.

 - Join or start an activist group to make public transport so good that nobody needs personal transport.

-- Move to a small home or convert your existing home into a semi so that more than one family can live there.
+- Move to a small home or convert existing homes into a semi so that more than one family can live there.

-- Grow your own vegetables so that we can stop depending on big-agriculture.
-You'll save money as well.
+- Grow our own vegetables so that we can stop depending on big-agriculture.
+We’ll save money as well.
 Small portable vertical gardens can become part of your kitchen.
+Invest in a neighborhood pink light vertical farm to supply suburb with food.

-- Study minimalism and see how you can cut down on the use of products in your own life.
+- Study minimalism and see how to cut down on the use of too many products.

-- Give away or sell what you don't need.
+- Give away or sell what we don’t need.

-- Switch off the TV and radio so that you are no longer exposed to advertising and marketing.
+- Switch off the TV and radio so that we are no longer exposed to advertising and marketing.

-- Read more so that you can understand just how deadly climate change is to our survival.
+- Read more so that we can understand just how deadly climate change is to our survival.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.